 One thing prospective student-athletes should take a look at is the graduation rate for the schools they’re interested in and compare the graduation rate for their sport.
 It’s not hard to do.

-You can look up athlete graduation rates by school, conference, and state at the NCAA website.
+You can look up athlete graduation rates by school, conference, and state at the NCAA website by selecting the “SEARCH: Division” option in the sidebar.
 When using this website, you need to realize there’s a difference between the Graduation Success Rates (GSR) and the Federal Graduation Rates (FGR).
 Without going into details, the GSR is a rate calculated by the NCAA and is not comparable to the general student population.
 To make sure you’re using an apple to apples comparison, use the Federal Graduation Rates.

-I think that once people look up the athlete graduation rates, they’ll be surprised at how well most athletes do compared to the regular student body.
-For example, according to the latest available report for the University of Alabama, the six-year graduation rate for the freshman of 2009-10 was 67%.
-The rate for student-athletes was 71%.
+I think that once people look up the athletic graduation rates, they’ll be surprised at how well most athletes do compared to the regular student body.
+For example, according to the latest available report for the University of Alabama, the six-year graduation rate for the freshman of 2012-13 was 72%.
+The rate for student-athletes was 75%.

 Definitely good news but very depressing when you consider that the standard graduation rate for a four-year degree is based on taking six-years to complete.
 Think about that next time you consider borrowing to pay for college.